bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 For additional props, see the component reference section at hte botom of this page.

-The focus styling of the component relies upon BootstrapVue's custom CSS.
+The focus and validation state styling of the component relies upon BootstrapVue's custom CSS.

+## Using with native browser `<form>` submission

+The value of the tagged input will not be submitted via standard form `action` unless you provide a name via the `name` prop.
+When a name is provided, `<b-form-tags>` will create a hidden `<input>` for each tag.
+The hidden input will have the `name` attribute set to the value of the `name` prop.

 ## Custom rending with default scoped slot